oopsliu/test18/gridThemePrompt.md

 5. **Scenarios:**

-    - **If both page and group questions exist:**
+    - **If both page and group question types exist:**
         Always add `"columnCount": 60` at the root object for page questions, and add both `"columnSpan": 60`, `"columnCount": 60` at the root object of group questions.

-    - **If only one of page or group questions exists:**
+    - **If only one of page or group question type exists:**
-        Always add `"columnCount": 60` at the root object for the page or group questions.
+        Always add `"columnCount": 60` at the root object for page or group questions.

-    - **If neither page nor group question exists:**
+    - **If neither page nor group question type exists:**
-        Add a parent group question for all other questions, and put all other questions in a list inside it.
+        Add a parent group question wrapping all other questions, and put all questions inside its `questions` list.
 Always add `"columnCount": 60` at the root object of this parent group question.
 For example:

         json

-        `"questions": [   {     "type": "esriQuestionTypeGroup",     "label": "Transect Details",     "columnCount": 60,     "questions": [       {         "type": "esriQuestionTypeText",         "label": "Site Name (Name used for the 100-meter site in the MDMAP database)",         "isRequired": true       },       ...     ]   } ]`
+        `{   "questions": [     {       "type": "esriQuestionTypeGroup",       "label": "Transect Details",       "columnCount": 60,       "questions": [         {           "type": "esriQuestionTypeText",           "label": "Site Name (Name used for the 100-meter site in the MDMAP database)",           "isRequired": true         }         // ... more questions       ]     }   ] }`

+    - **All questions (except for page and group question types) should be inside a group or page question.** If any are not, add a parent group wrapping those questions, and always add `"columnCount": 60` at the root object of this parent group question.

 6. **Output:**
     Return only the updated, valid JSON including the new layout fields.